leonw774/lreng/README.md

 ### Assignment

-assignment operator `x = expr` requires the `x` at the left hand side to be an uninitialized variable identifier.
+The assignment operator `x = expr` requires the `x` at the left hand side to be an uninitialized variable identifier.
 It initialized the evaluated value of right hand side expression to the left hand side variable and the whole assignment expression evaluates to the right hand side value.

 ### Pair maker, left getter and right getter